 AQIS would require a phytosanitary certificate issued by APHIS including the treatment details for the maize and certifying that no object of quarantine was detected in representative samples inspected during loading of the vessel.
-Alternatively, vessels may be precleared by AQIS staff.
+Alternatively, AQIS staff may pre-clear vessels.